Logo Futurismo

 History & Geography

 Ribeira Quente was not one of the first settlements on the island, but it began to be populated right after Furnas.
-In 1630, an eruption from Furnas volcano shaped the village differently due to landslides.
-It was only in 1936 that the two tunnels you can see today were built to make access easier.
-Those are the only tunnels for cars in São Miguel island.
+In 1630, an eruption from the Furnas volcano altered the village’s landscape, causing landslides.
+It was only in 1936 that the two tunnels you can see today were constructed to facilitate easier access.
+Those are the only tunnels for cars on São Miguel Island.

 In 1943, Ribeira Quente was formally declared a parish.
-This had several consequences of works to improve the fishing harbor (fishing was the main economic activity of this part of the island) and the high population.
+This had several consequences for work to improve the fishing harbor (fishing was the main economic activity of this part of the island) and the high population.
 In fact, at that period, there were approximately 2,000 inhabitants in Ribeira Quente, compared to about 800 today.

-Praia do Fogo is located in the fishing town of Ribeira Quente, in the area called Fogo.
-This belongs to the county of Povoação, on the south coast of São Miguel island.
+Praia do Fogo is situated in the fishing town of Ribeira Quente, located in the Fogo area.
+This belongs to the municipality of Povoação, situated on the south coast of São Miguel Island.

 → Related articles: Ribeira Quente | Povoação